codeadamca/sandbox/README.md

 This text is *italics* and this text is **bold** and this text is both ***bold and italics***.

+> Tabbed in with a bar on the side!

 ## Lists

 ### Unordered lists